Are there really times when you shouldn't be saving for retirement?

 If you're only paying 3% or 4% on your student loans, resist the urge to make the whole thing go away, even if you have some extra cash on hand.
 Just grin and bear the burden and use the extra cash to contribute toward that retirement account with compounding interest.
 You'll be more pleased with the results in the long run.

 The housing market has recovered to a degree, but now is still a great time to buy a home.
 Few financial moves are more important than putting down as much as you can afford for your down payment.
 The more you put down, the less you'll owe in interest over the life of your mortgage, and you can save thousands of dollars by committing just a little bit more up front.

 If you are trying to save for a home purchase, consider shifting some of your regular retirement contributions so you can devote more funds to a down payment.

 Keep in mind that once you have paid off 20% of the value of the home, the need for private mortgage insurance goes away.
 That additional incentive can help guide you toward figuring out just how much you want to have available for your down payment.

 4. If You Are Managing Your Contribution Limits

 This last point is not a reason to stop investing for retirement, but rather it's advice on what to do if you can no longer invest in your retirement in a particular tax year.
 You are subject to certain investing limits when it comes to funding retirement accounts.
-For the year 2011, for example, contributions to an IRA are limited to $5,000 if you are 49 years old or younger and $6,000 if you are aged 50 or older.

 Secondly (and more importantly), if you reach these limits early in this tax year, don't stop saving.
 Shift your money into other investment vehicles (like stocks, bonds, or money market funds), or consider funneling this money into paying down your mortgage.